 We're about to cross out numbers in the sequence.
 (Those crossed out will be non-primes.)
 Which ones?
 All factors of a number in the list greater than it.

 So here we go.
-Take the first number in the sequence that isn't crossed out, and cross out all its multiples.
-That number is 2, and it's multiples are 4, 6, 8, etc. Thus we have:
+Take the first number in the sequence that isn't crossed out, and cross out all of its multiples that are greater than it.
+That number is 2, and the multiples greater than it are 4, 6, 8, etc. Thus we have:

 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, ... ,n

-Now take the next number in the sequence that isn't crossed out, and cross out all its multiples.
-That number is 3, and its multiples are 6, 9, 12, 15, etc. Of course if a number was already crossed out, we leave it crossed out.
+Now take the next number in the sequence that isn't crossed out, and cross out all of its multiples that are greater than it.
+That number is 3, and so the multiples we'll cross out are 6, 9, 12, 15, etc. Of course if a number was already crossed out, we leave it crossed out.
 Thus we have:

 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, ... , n